 According to mindbodygreen.com, lavender oil is the only essential oil you need.
 And to smell it, we all know why.
 It is calming and pleasant.
 I add dried sprigs into jars of Epsom salts and used that for sore muscles in the bath.
 I have found I had a mess in the tub though.
 So I put them in a sachet now.

 Apparently it’s useful for bug bites to reduce itchiness and swelling.
-I’ll have to try that tomorrow morning, after my son and I wake up in the tent.
-Though with this heat wave, I can’t imagine they’re hanging outside.
+I’ll have to try that after my son and I tent in the backyard.

 To make your own lavender essential oil: